 Deloitte & Touche LLP has been selected as the Company's accountants for the current fiscal year upon the recommendation of the Audit Committee.
+Deloitte & Touche LLP have been the Company's accountants for ten years.
 Representatives of that firm are expected to be present at the Annual Meeting with the opportunity to make a statement if they desire to do so and to be available to respond to appropriate questions.

 Section 16(a) of the Securities Exchange Act of 1934 requires the Company's officers and directors and persons who own more than ten percent of the Company's common stock (collectively "Reporting Persons") to file reports of ownership and changes in ownership with the Securities and Exchange Commission (the "SEC") and the New York Stock Exchange.
 Reporting Persons are required by the SEC regulations to furnish the Company with copies of all Section 16(a) forms they file.
-Based solely on its review of the copies of such forms received or written representations from certain Reporting Persons that no Forms 5 were required for those persons, the Company believes that, during fiscal year 1994, all the Reporting Persons complied with all applicable filing requirements.
+Based solely on its review of the copies of such forms received or written representations from certain Reporting Persons that no Forms 5 were required for those persons, the Company believes that, during fiscal year 1995, all the Reporting Persons complied with all applicable filing requirements with the exception of the inadvertent late filing by Mr. Paul D. Hanson, Vice President-Strategic Planning, of one Form 4 reporting the single sale of Common Stock and the inadvertent late filing by Mr. Frederick M. Zimmerman, a director of the Company, of one Form 4 reporting the single purchase of Common Stock.

 The cost of this proxy solicitation will be borne by the Company.

-Solicitation will be made primarily through the use of the mail, but officers, directors or regular employees of the Company may solicit proxies personally or by telephone or telegraph or telecopy without additional remuneration for such activity.
+Solicitation will be made primarily through the use of the mail, but officers, directors or regular employees of the Company may solicit proxies personally or by telephone or telegraph without additional remuneration for such activity.
 In addition, the Company will reimburse brokerage houses and other custodians, nominees or fiduciaries for their reasonable expenses in forwarding proxies and proxy material to the beneficial owners of such shares.

-A copy of the Company's Annual Report for the fiscal year ended August 27, 1994, which includes audited financial statements, has previously been mailed to you.
+A copy of the Company's Annual Report for the fiscal year ended August 26, 1995, which includes audited financial statements, has previously been mailed to you.
 The financial statements contained therein are not deemed material to the exercise of prudent judgment in regard to any matter to be acted upon at the Annual Meeting and, therefore, such financial statements are not incorporated in this Proxy Statement by reference.